kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 For example, suppose `C = {0, 1}` and `k = 3`.
 Then our sequence should contain the substrings `{'000', '001', '010', '011', '100', '101', '110', '111'}`, and one possible solution would be `00010111`.

 Create an algorithm that finds a De Bruijn sequence.

+## Daily Coding Problem: Problem #851 [Medium]

+This problem was asked by Facebook.

+A graph is minimally-connected if it is connected and there is no edge that can be removed while still leaving the graph connected.
+For example, any binary tree is minimally-connected.

+Given an undirected graph, check if the graph is minimally-connected.
+You can choose to represent the graph as either an adjacency matrix or adjacency list.